Peregrine-Chess/peregrine-chess/README.md

 </div>

-A UCI (not yet) chess engine written in C.
+A UCI (not yet) chess engine written in C, join our [Discord server](https://discord.gg/FBzkBQhz3A).

 ## Dependancies
 ```